passiomatic/super-hammer/README.md

     make cssclean

-While building a site you may want to only recompile/watch all.css, which is the main CSS file targeted to modern browsers.
-Occasionally when you need to deploy or test CSS against IE 8 and previous versions you run "make" to rebuild all.
+While building a site you may want to only recompile/watch `all.css`, which is the main CSS file targeted to modern browsers.
+Occasionally when you need to deploy or test CSS against IE 8 and previous versions you run `make` to rebuild all.

 ## License